web-push-libs/web-push-php/README.md

 ```

 ### Payload length and security
-As previously stated, payload will be encrypted by the library.
+Payload will be encrypted by the library.
 The maximum payload length is 4078 bytes (or ASCII characters).

 However, when you encrypt a string of a certain length, the resulting string will always have the same length,
 no matter how many times you encrypt the initial string.
 This can make attackers guess the content of the payload.